Apidcloud/Leaprezi/README.md

 # Leaprezi
-Leap Motion control for Web Prezi presentations on top of Prezi Player
+Leap Motion control for Web Prezi presentations on top of Prezi Player - live demo at https://anlagehub.com/public/leaprezi/

 # Setup
 Run with a web server (e.g., python http.server, XAMP or MAMP)